Koredotcom/docs/docs/xo/manage-assistant/multilingual-virtual-assistants/get-started.md

 1. The virtual assistant identifies user language from every utterance.
 In case a change is detected, it will get a confirmation from the user regarding the switch and will proceeds as per the user response.
 These standard responses can be customized using the getCurrentOptions utility,[ see here for more](https://developer.kore.ai/docs/bots/advanced-topics/koreutil-libraries/#koreUtilgetCurrentOptions).

+  !!! note

       Note that the current conversation will be discarded in case the user wants to switch languages.